Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about the 'change control' practice is CORRECT?
+### Which statement about the Change Control practice is CORRECT?

 - [ ] Standard changes are those that need to be scheduled, assessed and authorized following a standard process.
 - [x] Normal changes are triggered by the creation of a change request which can be created manually or automated.
-- [ ] Assessment and authorization of normal changes should be expedited to ensure they can be implemented quickly.
+- [ ] Assessment and Authorization of normal changes should be expedited to ensure they can be implemented quickly.
 - [ ] There should be a separate change authority for standard changes which includes senior managers who understand the risks involved.

 **[⬆ Back to Top](#table-of-contents)**